Notice

 LVR removes or blocks off parts of your lung that are most damaged by emphysema.
 This doesn’t cure your condition but may help your remaining lung tissue work better.
 The procedure can involve one or both lungs.

-The American Lung Association notes the best candidates for successful surgery are those who:
+The American Lung Association notes the best candidates are those who:

 Are unable to exercise well after taking part in a pulmonary rehabilitation program